vboyev-MSFT/defender-docs/defender-xdr/security-copilot-in-microsoft-365-defender.md

 To ensure that you have access to Copilot in Defender, see the [Copilot for Security purchase and licensing information](/security-copilot/faq-security-copilot).
 Once you have access to Copilot for Security, the key features become available in the Microsoft Defender portal.

-## Sample Copilot in Defender prompts
+## Sample prompts in Copilot

-In the Microsoft Defender portal, Copilot in Defender provides prompts to help you navigate and use some of the capabilities of Copilot.
-The prompts are designed to help you understand the capabilities of Copilot and how to use them effectively.
-Here are some examples of prompts you might see in the Microsoft Defender portal:
+In the Microsoft Defender portal, you can find sample prompts to help you navigate and use some Copilot capabilities.
+The prompts are designed to help you understand these capabilities and how to use them effectively.
+Here are some examples of prompts you might see in the portal:

 Advanced hunting prompts: